Galvez Garden

 Growing Food at Galvez Garden

-As awardees of the 2023 Cultivating the Community Garden Grant, the Galvez Garden aims to increase availability of fresh fruits and vegetables within underserved communities.
-NOLA Artist Incubator is one of six award recipients from Louisiana and South Carolina.
-These funds will allow NOLA Artist Incubator to increase the number of families that can be fed by their community garden.
-With shared goals to increase access to local fresh healthy foods and food choices within food insecure communities, we are elated to have been given the opportunity to transform the Galvez Garden and have funding for tools to provide organically grown produce to the St. Roch community.
+As awardees of the 2023 Cultivating the Community Garden Grant, the Galvez Garden aimed to increase availability of fresh fruits and vegetables within underserved communities.
+NOLA Artist Incubator was one of six award recipients from Louisiana and South Carolina.
+Those funds allowed the Incubator to increase the number of families that can be fed by their community garden.
+With shared goals to increase access to local fresh healthy foods and food choices within food insecure communities, we are elated to have been given the opportunity to transform the Galvez Garden to provide organically grown produce to the St. Roch community.

 February 2023, getting ready for spring!

-We look forward to growing a productive vegetable garden area that grows food for our community, while offering inclusive opportunities for community members to learn about gardening.
+We have enjoyed growing a productive vegetable garden area that grows food for our community, while offering inclusive opportunities for community members to learn about gardening ever since.
 The new garden beds provide a space for people who want to grow food in our garden to do so.
 The height of these beds is more accessible to people, making it more inclusive for elderly neighbors to participate in learning about and growing their own food at the Galvez Garden.
-With accessible garden beds, community members are welcomed to build gardening skills in the newly configured vegetable gardening area.
-In addition we also offer educational programming to the community, focused on creating sustainable art, urban vegetable gardening, and backyard composting.
+In our accessible garden beds, community members are encouraged to inquire about building sustainable and regenerative urban gardening skills in the vegetable garden.
+In addition, the Incubator also offers educational programming to the community, focused on creating sustainable art, urban vegetable gardening, and backyard composting.
 We look forward to collaborating with more schools and organizations to offer enhanced programming and welcome new community partnerships.

-This project is made possible with support from the United States Department of Agriculture (USDA) —Natural Resources Conservation Service (NRCS), and the Community Resources Connection (CRC) Inc.
+This project was made possible with support from the United States Department of Agriculture (USDA) —Natural Resources Conservation Service (NRCS), and the Community Resources Connection (CRC) Inc.

 Community Resources Connection (CRC) has collaborated with the United States Department of Agriculture to increase availability of fresh fruits and vegetables within underserved communities via the “Cultivating the Community” food project.

-Cultivating the Community food project will assist with increasing the accessibility of local, quality healthy food choices by distributing dollars to local community organizations to purchase materials and supplies to establish community gardens.
+Cultivating the Community food project has assisted with increasing the accessibility of local, quality healthy food choices by distributing dollars to local community organizations to purchase materials and supplies to establish community gardens.

 Building Community